Israel, Netanya, Mefi 5, office 308

 Registration of repatriation in the country of origin should begin with a search for documents confirming the presence of Jewish roots.
 The process is not easy, and often you have to draw a real family tree.
 For example, if evidence is found that your grandmother is Jewish, and there is no such entry in the mother’s documents, then you will first have to confirm the relationship between your grandmother and mother, and then prove your belonging to this family line.

-In order to successfully pass the consular check for immigrate to israel you will need to provide a list of documents.
+In order to successfully pass the interview for immigrate to Israel you will need to provide a list of documents.
 It will be individual for each case.
 Approximate list of required documents:

 • Marriage certificates: own, parents, grandparents;